 The charger is configured and operated from the front of the unit.
-The control section includes a 2-line digital display, 4-button keypad, green AC on LED and a red alarm LED, an AC input circuit breaker, and a DC output circuit breaker.
-An optional control board offers front panel LED indicators, showing the status of the High Voltage Alarm, Low Voltage Alarm, No Charge Alarm and AC Fail Alarm on the telecom models.
-For the utility models two additional LEDs show the state of the Positive and Negative ground fault alarms.
+The control section includes a 2-line digital display, 4button keypad, green AC on LED and a red alarm LED, an AC input circuit breaker, and a DC output circuit breaker.
+An optional control board offers front panel indicators, consisting of a High Voltage Alarm, Low Voltage Alarm, No Charger Alarm, AC Fail Alarm on the telecom models, and an additional Positive and Negative Alarm indicators are on the utility models.